On unbalanced lives that work, the death of truth, love letters, etc.

 The Profiler got profiled.
 And reportedly won’t get out of bed for anything less than USD$4 a word.
 Writing goals! #

 If you enjoyed this letter, please take a second to “heart” it down below, which I suspect will help get it onto Substack’s frontpage.

-You can also write me a recommendation, which I’ll share here.
+You can also send me a recommendation via email, which I’ll share here.

 Know someone who would enjoy this newsletter too?
 Please tell them to subscribe at emydeewrites.substack.com.
-A personal recommendation would really make my day!
+A personal thumbs-up would really make my day!